rhymeswithmogul/wannapry-smb1/README.md

 # wannapry-smb1
 A PowerShell script to disable and remove SMB 1.0 from an entire domain.
+If you don't rely on this protocol, [Microsoft's bloggers recommend you remove it](https://blogs.technet.microsoft.com/filecab/2016/09/16/stop-using-smb1/) (though it's still enabled by default).

 **Please** don't rely on this to protect your systems from the EternalBlue/WannaCry exploit.
-Install the official Microsoft security patches.
-Use this as an extra line of defense.
+Install [the official Microsoft security patches](https://blogs.technet.microsoft.com/msrc/2017/05/12/customer-guidance-for-wannacrypt-attacks/).
+Use this script only as an extra line of defense.

 ## How to run
 1. Log onto a computer, as a user who has administrative rights to all computers on the domain.